Input & focus

 active can be a reactive accessor, so a handler can be enabled only on a given screen:

-useButtonPress(BTN.SQUARE, () => favorite(), { active: () => tab() === "browse" });
+onButtonPress(BTN.SQUARE, () => favorite(), { active: () => tab() === "browse" });

-import { ActionHandler } from "@pocketjs/core/components";
+import { ActionHandler } from "@pocketjs/framework/components";

-import { BTN } from "@pocketjs/core/input";
+import { BTN } from "@pocketjs/framework/input";

 <ActionHandler button={BTN.START} onPress={() => togglePause()} />;